UKHSA-Internal/coronavirus-dashboard-metadata/modals/cardMetadata/testing/cardPillar1TestsByNation.md

-### Daily and cumulative number of NHS and, in England, PHE tests, by nation
+### Daily and cumulative numbers of pillar 1 tests processed, by nation

-Number of people with at least one lab-confirmed positive or negative COVID-19 test result from a pillar 1 (NHS or, in England, PHE) test.
+Number of lab-confirmed positive or negative COVID-19 antigen test results from testing in NHS and (in England) PHE labs.

 {inc:base/tests_processed.md|modals}